lavren1974/docusaurus.ru/docs/api/plugins/plugin-google-analytics.md

 ---
 sidebar_position: 6
-id: plugin-google-analytics
-title: '📦 plugin-google-analytics'
-slug: '/api/plugins/@docusaurus/plugin-google-analytics'
+slug: /api/plugins/@docusaurus/plugin-google-analytics
 ---

+# 📦 plugin-google-analytics

-import APITable from '@site/src/components/APITable';
+импортировать APITable из '@site/src/components/APITable';

 The default [Google Analytics](https://developers.google.com/analytics/devguides/collection/analyticsjs/) plugin.
 It is a JavaScript library for measuring how users interact with your website **in the production build**.
 If you are using Google Analytics 4 you might need to consider using [plugin-google-gtag](./plugin-google-gtag.md) instead.